codewizards/r-u-hacking-kubernetes/README.md

 `kubectl describe pod blue-app` will give you info on the `blue-app` pod

-## Adding resources to Kubernetes via manifests
+## Getting to grips with Kubernetes

 There is an official web dashboard to get a view on what is going on, however it is not recommended for production.
 If you aren't very comfortable with the cli then it's a good jumping off point.